bertkdowns/thesis/notes/proposal.litreview.md

 #### Online Learning

 In Machine Learning, Online Learning refers to updating a model in real-time as new data comes in, without human input or retraining from scratch.
 This can encode changes in the state or behavior of the physical system, such as degradation of a battery.
-Digital Twins are generally understood to adapt or evolve alongside their physical counterpart as the physical twin changes, and online learning provides a good way to enable this[@rebellodigital].
+Digital Twins are generally understood to adapt or evolve alongside their physical counterpart as the physical twin changes, and online learning provides a good way to enable this [@rebellodigital].
 A common workflow to build a Digital Twin using online learning is to generate a surrogate model using synthetic data from a mathematical model, then use online learning to update the model when real-world performance deviates from what the surrogate predicted [@costa2024adaptive].

 #### Machine Learning for Dynamic Systems

 Dynamic Systems pose additional problems for machine learning methods, as rather than learning outputs at a single point, results across the time domain must be modelled.

-Operator networks are used to model and simulate complex systems with high efficiency.
+Being able to model dynamic behaviour is an important predictive behavior of a digital twin [@grieves2023digital], and it enables other technologies such as Model Predictive Control.

+If mathematical models of the systems dynamic response, e.g transfer funtions, are avaliable, then parameter estimation techniques can be used.
+This has been shown to be effective in process digital twins [@costa2024adaptive].
+Bayesian uncertainty modelling can be used to formulate an optimisation problem to maximise the likelihood of the result.
+There are packages such as IDAES's parmest that can automate this process [@KLISE201941].

+If mathematical models of the dynamics are not avaliable, there is a growing body of research into modelling function dynamics.
+These include neural ODEs and ResNets [@zhang2020approximation], neural implicit flow [@nasim2024usingneuralimplicitflow], and Deep Operator Networks [@lu2021learning].
+These are all based on the universal approximation theorem of operators, which is a generalisation of the universal function approximation theorem for standard machine learning techniques.
+In other words, while normal machine learning techniques approximate a function transforming data to data, operator networks approximate an operator transforming an input function to an output function.
+This enables modelling the solution to a partial differential equation or other dynamic system.
+They are often faster than solving a complex system of equations, so they can be effectively used as surrogate models [@kobayashi2024deep].
+However, these techniques are still relatively new, and little has been done to apply them to Digital twins, A recent paper discussed using them for digital twins of nuclear energy systems, but further work is required to overcome the limitations with current operator network architectures and evaluate performance [@kobayashi2024deep].

 ### Virtualisation / Emulation